Translator for HPLC HINTS and TIPS for Chromatographers

 "Peak Purity" software determination by HPLC UV/VIS detection is one of the most abused and easily misunderstood features found in advanced liquid chromatography systems (e.g. HPLC, UHPLC and CE).

-For HPLC, one or more inline detectors can be used which provide additional data about the peak’s physical or chemical properties.
+For HPLC, one or more inline detectors can be used which provide additional data about a fully resolved peak’s physical or chemical properties.
 The data obtained can be compared to that of a pure standard, or known impurity.
-For compounds which absorb light in the region of most UV/VIS detectors (~ 200 to 900 nm), a single wavelength detector (e.g. UV/VIS) provides a second dimension of data (retention time is the first dimension), but a scanning, multi-wavelength detector can add a second and third dimension of data to the retention time.
+For compounds which absorb light in the region of most UV/VIS detectors (~ 200 to 900 nm), a single wavelength detector (e.g. UV/VIS) provides a very limited second dimension of data (retention time is the first dimension), but a scanning, multi-wavelength UV/VIS detector can add a second and third dimension of data to the retention time.
 Scanning detectors, commonly known as Diode-Array Detectors (aka: DAD or PDA) are commonly used in HPLC and CE analysis (they are required for routine method development).
-A scanning DAD can provide detailed sample UV/VIS spectra across a range of wavelengths for each peak, at any retention time seen, allowing for a 3D plot of the spectra to be recorded much like a “fingerprint”.
-Pure compounds which absorb light across a pre-defined wavelength range should show identical spectral profiles (“slices”) across the upslope, apex and down slope of the resolved peak.
-"Impure" peaks may show dissimilar spectra across the width of the peak revealing the presence of a co-eluting peak (or impurity).
-When a properly developed HPLC separation method or analysis is used to evaluate the purity of a sample, the single dimension of “retention time” is evaluated with additional dimensions of analysis such as the UV/VIS peak spectra.
-Peak Purity relies on the sample's spectral profile to detect the presence of an impurity that has co-eluted with the sample.
-This additional dimension of analysis is required to improve the confidence level that a peak is in fact correctly identified and does not contain any co-eluting compounds.
+A scanning DAD can provide detailed sample UV/VIS spectra across a range of wavelengths for each peak, at any retention time recorded, allowing for a 3D plot of the spectra to be recorded much like a “fingerprint”.
+"Pure" compounds which do absorb light across a pre-defined wavelength range should show identical spectral profiles (“slices”) across the upslope, apex and down slope of the resolved peak.
+"Impure" peaks may show dissimilar spectra across the width of the peak revealing the presence of a co-eluting peak or impurity.
+Impure peaks may also NOT show any dissimilar spectra at all (because some compounds may not be detected).
+When a properly developed HPLC analysis method is used to evaluate the purity of a sample, the single dimension of “retention time” is evaluated with additional dimensions of analysis such as the UV/VIS peak spectra.
+"Peak Purity" relies on the detection of a sample's spectral profile to detect the presence of an "impurity" (that may have co-eluted with the sample).
+This additional dimension of analysis (full Spectra) is required to improve the confidence level that a peak may in fact be correctly identified (qualitatively) and does not contain any co-eluting compounds.
+IOW: "Peak Purity" does not actually test for purity.

 • “Peak Purity” does not in fact indicate the actual purity of the compound, but instead indicates when a peak may be found to contain impurities.
-It is an estimated measure of Impurity.
+It is an estimated measure of PEAK Impurity.

 In simple terms, IF the spectral slices obtained from one peak are not identical, than the peak may contain one or more impurities.
 Co-elution is the most likely reason for this.